chazzka/clanekcathedral/clanek.md

 ## Results and discussion
-We examined six different experiments analyzed by two of the most famous algorithms capable of novelty detection.
+We examined six experiments analyzed by two of the most famous algorithms for novelty detection.
-Both algorithms performed reasonably well in our scenarios and can be used in production environment.
+Both algorithms performed reasonably well in our scenarios and can be used in a production environment.
 Several takeouts can be extracted from the experiments.
 Both algorithms have to be trained on the regular dataset containing zero to no anomalies.
 This could be a problem in a production environment where anomalies are usual.
 However, as shown in the article, such training is the only option when trying to label the previously unseen - novelty - datapoints.
-Furthermore, without tedious hyperparameters tweaking, the One-class SVM algorithm showed more false positive findings as opposed to the Local Outlier Factor.
+Furthermore, without tedious hyperparameters tweaking, the One-class SVM algorithm showed more false-positive findings as opposed to the Local Outlier Factor.
-Both algorithms are available in the Scikit's python environment and are open-source and ready to use by anyone.
+Both algorithms are available in the Scikit's Python environment and are open-source and ready to use by anyone.

 ## Conclusion
-In the article, the algorithms for labeling previously unseen, novelty datapoints in time series data were examined.
+The article examined the algorithms for labeling previously unseen, novelty datapoints in time series data.
-We discussed the important difference between outlier and novelty detection, leaning towards the latter.
+We discussed the vital difference between outlier and novelty detection, leaning towards the latter.
-We explained the novelty detection paradigm, and introduced the algorithms used in this area.
+We explained the novelty detection paradigm and introduced the algorithms used in this area.
 We analyzed two algorithms for novelty detection, the OneClass SVM and the Local Outlier Factor.
-From the production environment, several experiments were designed and performed analysis on.
+From the production environment, several experiments were designed and performed analysis.
 Both algorithms showed satisfactory results and thus can compete in such environments.